 Your first mission is to head south along Cascade Lake and turn up FS #446 (Snowbank Mountain Road).
 This is a well-graded dirt road (2WD-friendly) that typically opens June 1st with incredible scenery the higher you get.
 About 8.5 miles up the Forest Service road, you get to a big dirt pull-out with an overlook of Blue Lake.
 Stop here for pics and then continue up another couple of corners to the Blue Lake Trailhead.

-Park the ATV, grab your pack, and hit the 2 mile round-trip trail down to Blue Lake.
+Park the ATV, grab your pack, and hit the 2-mile round-trip trail down to Blue Lake.
 You lose about 400 feet on your way down to the lake, so it’s a nice quick workout on the way back up.
-Also, the Blue Lake Trail is popular, so be prepared to share the trail (learn more about proper trail etiquette here).
+Also, the Blue Lake Trail is popular, so be prepared to share the trail.

 After your hike, continue up FS #446 until it ends at the air traffic control station.
 Note the location of some awesome free campsites if you want to come back up here to camp.

 On the way down, you’ll notice some rougher roads that offshoot from FS #446.
-Many of these dead end at private land, which you’ll see from the ATV brochure I mentioned above.
+Many of these dead-end at private land, which you’ll see in the ATV brochure I mentioned above.
 However, if you want to test your ATV driving skills, you can have a lot of fun on these side roads.

-Day 4 – Floating & Kelly’s Whitewater Park
+Day 4 – Float & Play at Kelly’s Whitewater Park

 For your last day in Cascade, grab breakfast at Grandma’s Restaurant – a classic Cascade diner and the only place in town serving breakfast.